espressif/esp-iot-solution/examples/bluetooth/ble_remote_control/tutorial/controller_walkthrough.md

 - GAP and GATTS for bluetooth connection
 - BLE and HID specifications to define behaviour of controller

 We hope that this example would prove useful for anyone who would like to create their own controller using an ESP.
-The example is written in a way to be easily understandable and customizable for your own use (such as changing HID report descriptor to accomodate extra buttons etc).
+The example is written in a way to be easily understandable and customizable for your own use (such as changing HID report descriptor to accommodate extra buttons etc).

 ## Future Reference
 - [Espressif ADC API](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc_oneshot.html)